What To Bring

 To adequately prepare you for your fishing charter and ensure you have what is needed to make your trip a pleasurable experience we have prepared a list of essential items to review prior to your trip.
 If you have questions about the proper attire to wear out on the water, browse our Gallery & Media page to see what others have worn.
 Note: it can be cooler on the water than on land even in the summer, especially with any lake winds.

 - Soft Soled Shoes (Work boots scuff boat decks and are slippery)

 - Sunscreen – No spray on sunscreen as it stains the seating.

 - Rain Gear

 - Appropriate layered clothing for the conditions

-- Large cooler to take home your catch.
+- Cooler to take home your catch.
 You can leave this cooler in your car until after the trip and then put the cleaned bagged fish in after your trip.

-- Cooler to bring on the boat with any food or drink that you would like.
+- Medium size cooler to bring on the boat with any food or drink that you would like.
 Please do NOT bring bottles as they may break on the boat.

 Motion Sickness Prevention